wottreng/nvidia_GPU_fan_speed_controller/README.md

 * check log file in `/tmp` folder

+NOTES:
-NOTES: you NEED to enable manual fan control in your NVIDIA settings: `nvidia-settings` then Thermal Settings then check Enable GPU Fan Settings
+* you NEED to enable manual fan control in your NVIDIA settings: `nvidia-settings` then Thermal Settings then check Enable GPU Fan Settings
+* tested on Linux Mint 20.3 Cinnamon, kernel: 5.13, nvidia driver: 470.103.01

 Cheers, Mark